 Periodontal disease often refers to bacterial plaque and infections around the gum and tooth root.
 It can happen around one or several teeth.
 In some cases, the gum tissue is damaged or shrinks.
 In its more advanced stages, surgery to create new gum tissue (and even bone growth) can be done.
-There are several techniques used to encourage new gum growth using donor tissue, man-made material, or tissue from the roof of the patient’s mouth.
+There are several techniques used to encourage new gum growth using donor tissue, man-made material, or tissue from the roof of your mouth.

-Sometimes sedative medications are used to make you more relaxed during surgery even though you are awake.
-If you are undergoing conscious sedation, you will be asked to not eat for at least six hours before surgery.
-Otherwise, you can have a normal diet.
+Sometimes, sedative medications are used to make you more relaxed during surgery.
+If you are undergoing conscious sedation, you will be asked to not eat for at least 6 hours before surgery.
+Otherwise, you can follow a normal diet.

 A local anesthetic will be used near the affected gum area.